tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 - __Ubuntu Trusty__ 14.04 with __Cinnamon__, __MATE__ and __OpenBox__
 - __Arch Linux__ with __MATE__

-The GUI has also been released for other Linux distributions:
+The GUI package has also been released for other Linux distributions:
 - __Arch Linux__: Packages can be found in the [AUR](https://aur.archlinux.org/packages/btsync-gui/)

 ###### WANTED ######